littlehorse-enterprises/littlehorse/docs/ARCH.md

 # LittleHorse Arch
 LittleHorse is a Microservice Orchestration Engine.
 For a description of the problem statement, see the LittleHorse Overview.
-It’s also recommended to read the `PROGRAMMING_MODEL.md` in the io-littlehorse-jlib repo to get a background for how Workflow logic works.
+It’s also recommended to read the `PROGRAMMING_MODEL.md` in the lh-jlib repo to get a background for how Workflow logic works.

 The main component of the LittleHorse system is the LH Server.
 All metadata is managed through the LH Server, as are all workflow runs.